dpwiese/personal-website/content/posts/react-native-gomobile.md

 This is something I have found in practice is made easy by the above approach.
 Engineers responsible for designing, implementing, and testing complex algorithms need not have much of an understanding of mobile development, nor do they need an environment set up for mobile development.
-They can learn and focus on writing only Go, designing a clean interface, testing, and ultimately providing a robust and efficient "black box" to the mobile team with well-defined inputs and ouputs.
+They can learn and focus on writing only Go, designing a clean interface, testing, and ultimately providing a robust and efficient "black box" to the mobile team with well-defined inputs and outputs.
 Likewise, the mobile team need not concern themselves with the inner workings of such a "black box", and with a clearly defined interface, can quickly and easily write or modify the bridge and JavaScript code to leverage the Go Framework when provided.

 # Summary